 Bracing for hiring challenges in 2021?
-Of course you are, especially if you own a service company in the U.S., where there’s no end in sight to the skilled tech trade shortage and the burden of finding new recruits continues to grow.
+Of course you are, especially if you own a service company in the U.S., where there’s no end in sight to the skilled trade-tech shortage and the burden of finding new recruits continues to grow.

 The solution, however, is within your organization—and control—whether you perform HVAC work, plumbing, electrical, or some other trade, says Eddie McFarlane, Vice President of Learning and Development at Haller Enterprises, a 400-employee, multi-trade service company in Pennsylvania.